ⓘ Disclaimer

 ChartingWeb, desktop, and mobile appsCharting with volume and market profile

-Market DataFree real time data when available, paid exchange data optionalReal time data with funded account
+Market DataFree real-time data when available, paid exchange data optionalReal-time data with funded account

-Premium Pricing$12 to $60 per month$99 per month or $1,499 lifetime for reduced commissions
+Premium Pricing$14.95 to $119.95 per month$99 per month or $1,499 one-time for reduced commissions

 Trading Tools and Account Features